jimTheSTEAMClown/Templates/Verilog-Doc.md

 In this 🛠️ Lab Activity, you are going to install the Gowan Tang-Nano FPGA tools.
 You will verify that the installation is correct and ready to run the subsequent Verilog Labs.

 ### Gowin FPGA Board - Tang-Nano Setup & Hardware Connections
-🚧- This section will show the connection of all the harware, GPIO baoard, Display, Utrasonie, etc...
+🚧- This section will show the connection of all the hardware, GPIO board, Display, Utrasonie, etc...

 ---
 ## Verilog Labs
 ---
 📝 - The following are the Labs that are in the [Basic Music - Hackation](https://github.com/yuri-panchul/basics-graphics-music/tree/main) in the [Problems](https://github.com/yuri-panchul/basics-graphics-music/tree/main/hackathon/problems) directory.
-What other labs should we have to teach basic Verilog.
+What other labs should we have to teach basic Verilog?
 📝 - STEAM CLown - I think that we should have a few more Labs to show using the GPIO board.
-Also, maybe we should cheage the order of the labs, so we can do all the labs focused on the GPIO module befre we start looking at the Dislay.
+Also, maybe we should change the order of the labs, so we can do all the labs focused on the GPIO module before we start looking at the Display.
 Thoughts?

 ### Gates & Muxes